Losant/losant-rest-js/docs/dashboards.md

 #### Authentication
 The client must be configured with a valid api access token to call this action.
-The token must include at least one of the following scopes: all.Organization, all.SolutionUser, all.SolutionUser.read, all.User, dashboards.*, or dashboards.get.
+The token must include at least one of the following scopes: all.Organization, all.Organization.read, all.SolutionUser, all.SolutionUser.read, all.User, all.User.read, dashboards.*, or dashboards.get.

 #### Available Parameters